konstantinosalatzas/bdn2csv/README.md

 ### viz

-The viz feature visualizes the BDN term relationships as a directed graph.
+The viz feature:

+* constructs a directed graph with:
+  - vertices corresponding to terms and
+  - edges corresponding to term relationships,

+* plots and saves the graph as a PNG image

+to visualize the BDN terms and their relationships.